Mo Abudu

-Mosunmola Abudu, also known as Mo Abudu, (born 11 September 1964), is a Nigerian media mogul, philanthropist, and former human resources management consultant.
-She has been described by Forbes as "Africa's Most Successful Woman", and rated as one of the "25 Most Powerful Women in Global Television" by The Hollywood Reporter.
+Mosunmola "Mo" Abudu (born 11 September 1964) is a Nigerian media mogul, philanthropist, and former human resources management consultant.

 Biography

 Early life

 Mo Abudu was born in Hammersmith, West London.
 Her father was an engineer and her mother was a caterer.
+She is of Yoruba ethnicity.
 Her family roots are in Ondo Town, southwest Nigeria.
-She is the eldest of the three sisters in the family.
+She is the eldest of three sisters in the family.
 Mosunmola Abudu moved to Nigeria when she was 7 years old to live with her grandparents, and returned to England at the age of 11.

 Education

 She attended the Ridgeway School, MidKent College, and West Kent College.
-She has a Master's Degree in Human Resource Management from the University of Westminster in London.
+She has a Master's degree in Human Resource Management from the University of Westminster in London.
 Abudu is currently a member of the British Psychological Society with qualifications in occupational and personality testing.

-In 2014, she received an honorary Doctor of Humane Letters (Honouris Causa) from Babcock University.
+In 2014, she received an honorary Doctor of Humane Letters (honoris causa) from Babcock University.
 Abudu was awarded by the University of Westminster with an honorary doctorate degree of Doctor of Arts in 2018 in recognition of her contributions to the broadcasting industry in Nigeria.

 Career

 At the age 19, Mo Abudu was selected to be the brand ambassador for AVON Cosmetics for the African market.

 Abudu started her professional career as a recruitment consultant in 1987 with the Atlas Recruitment Consultancy firm in the UK, from where she moved to Starform Group in 1990.
-She returned to Nigeria in 1993 and was head-hunted by Arthur Andersen to head the Human Resources and Training for oil giant, ExxonMobil.
+She returned to Nigeria in 1993 and was head-hunted by Arthur Andersen to head the Human Resources and Training for oil company, ExxonMobil.
 She is the founder of Vic Lawrence & Associates Limited.
-She went on to create, produce and present Moments with Mo, later founded a television station (Ebony Life Television) and has been producing entertainment contents to date.
+She also conceived the Protea Hotel, Oakwood Park.
+She went on to create, produce and present Moments with Mo, later founded EbonyLife Television, a lifestyle network.